 Using a piece of stone that otherwise would’ve gone to waste, leaves less of a carbon footprint than using new stone.
 By giving a remnant piece of stone a new home, you help the world, and your wallet.

 In conclusion, using remnant stone can be a great choice when dealing with small stone projects.
 You can save a little money, help the environment, and possibly get nicer stone than what you had in mind.
-Remember these things, the next time you purchase stone from Economic Granite, located in Plano, TX.
+Remember these things, and if you’re interested browse our current stock of remnant stone online.